natelandau/natelandau.com/README.md

 ## Deployment

 This site is automatically deployed to [Cloudflare Pages](https://pages.cloudflare.com/) whenever changes are pushed to the `main` branch.
-Cloudflare installs python dependencies from the `requirements.txt` file and runs `inv publish` to generate the site.
+Cloudflare installs python dependencies from the `requirements.txt` file and runs `duty publish` to generate the site.